Pikey Peak and Dudhkunda Lake Solu Khumbu Trek

 - Road transport to and from Paphlu

-- Trek accommodation in lodges/tea houses (twin rooms with beds and mattresses)
+- Accommodation in lodges/tea houses (twin rooms with beds and mattresses)

-- Three meals per day during the trek with a hot drink (additional drinks are self funded)
+- Three meals per day during the trek chosen from the menu

 - National Park Fees

-- Sherpa guides (English speaking, professional, experienced and trained in first aid)
+- Sherpa guides (English speaking and trained in first aid)

 - Porters (max weight carried for you is 15kgs)